m00g3n/cluster-inventory/README.md

 ```

 ## Usage
-Infrastructure Manager is responsible for creation and rotation of secrets of clusters defined in `GardenerCluster` CRs.
-Sample CR is available [here](config/samples/infrastructuremanager_v1_gardenercluster.yaml).
+Infrastructure Manager is responsible for creating and rotating Secrets of clusters defined in the `GardenerCluster` custom resources (CRs).
+The sample CR is available [here](config/samples/infrastructuremanager_v1_gardenercluster.yaml).

-### Time based rotation
+### Time-based rotation
-Secrets are totated based on the `kubeconfig-expiration-time`, see [the configuration section](docs/README.md#configuration).
+Secrets are rotated based on `kubeconfig-expiration-time`.
+See [Configuration](docs/README.md#configuration) for more details.

 ### Force rotation
-It's possible to force secret rotation before the time based rotation kicks in.
-In order to do that, add the `operator.kyma-project.io/force-kubeconfig-rotation: "true"` annotation to the `GardenCluster` Custom Resource.
+It's possible to force the Secret rotation before the time-based rotation kicks in.
+To do that, add the `operator.kyma-project.io/force-kubeconfig-rotation: "true"` annotation to the `GardenCluster` CR.

 > Explain how to use the project.
 You can create multiple subsections (H3).
 Include the instructions or provide links to the related documentation.